vitejs/vite/docs/guide/static-deploy.md

 You can also add a [custom domain](https://render.com/docs/custom-domains) to your project.

-## Flightcontrol
+## AWS via Flightcontrol

-### Setup your Flightcontrol account
+### Set Up your Flightcontrol account

 On a high-level, the steps you'll need to follow in order to deploy a project for the first time are:

 1. Create an account at [Flightcontrol](https://app.flightcontrol.dev/signup)
 2. Create an account at [AWS](https://portal.aws.amazon.com/billing/signup) (if you don't already have one)
 3. Link your AWS account to Flightcontrol
-4. Optional: Authorize the Flightcontrol Github App to access your chosen repositories, public or private.
-This is needed if you want to deploy your own code from your Github repository.
+4. Authorize the Flightcontrol Github App to access your chosen repositories, public or private.
-5. Create a Flightcontrol project from our Dashboard
+5. Create a Flightcontrol project with configuration via the Dashboard or with configuration via `flightcontrol.json`.

-### Flightcontrol Dashboard
+### Create a Project with Configuration via the Dashboard

 1. Create a Flightcontrol project from our Dashboard.
 Select a repository for the source.
 2. Select the `GUI` Config Type.